December 29, 2022

 I also like that I can work from anywhere.
 I have a home office and work there the most, but I’ve also worked on location at some of the biggest poker events in the world.
 That’s pretty cool to me.
 I also like working on my deck on a nice spring day.
 I even occasionally write stories on my phone at my daughter’s soccer practice.

 Slow payments are a real pet peeve of mine.
-It can be very frustrating to meet a client’s deadline with quality work and then have to wait a while to be paid.
+(Amen, Sean!)
+It can be very frustrating to meet a client’s deadline with quality work and then have to wait a while to be paid as a sports betting freelance writer.
 However, this is a pretty rare problem and I have some great clients that pay quickly for the most part.

 Luckily for me, online poker and online gaming have really taken off and more so during the pandemic.
 My business actually increased because a lot of my work revolves around online poker.
 With casinos closed down and sports leagues not playing their regular seasons, many gamblers went online to play legalized poker.